 Bigelow agreed that Swayze not simply going with the flow and scrutinizing those ever-quotable lines made for a more committed performance on his part.
 "It was his method of territorializing the character," she said.
 "It was like an exorcism.
 And in his case, that was exactly what attracted him to the material."

 In the 2019 documentary I Am Patrick Swayze, the actor observed in an old interview, "I was just looking for any way to make a mark."
-The raw look at his life and legacy took an in-depth dive into his goals as a performer; his incomparable work ethic; his 34-year marriage to Lisa Niemi, who met him before he made his first movie; and the demons that he fought behind the scenes at every turn up until he died of cancer at the way too young age of 57 in 2009.
+The raw look at his life and legacy took an in-depth dive into his goals as a performer; his incomparable work ethic; his 34-year marriage to Lisa Niemi, who met him long before he made his first movie; and the demons that he fought behind the scenes at every turn up until he died of cancer at the way too young age of 57 in 2009.

 He had an all-consuming, full-body approach to roles, whether he was kicking ass in Road House, skydiving in Point Break or spending hours in hair and makeup for To Wong Foo, Thanks for Everything!
 Julie Newmar.
 He also wasn't averse to meaty character parts, such as the puritanical motivational speaker with a nasty secret he played in Donnie Darko, one of the few true villains he ever played.